 Select a year

 1988 is the first year in which AIDS was featured on stamps.
-Most of the stamps were released to celebrate the first World AIDS Day on December 1, 1988.
+Most of the stamps released this year celebrate the first World AIDS Day on December 1, 1988.

 This is an overprint of an earlier set of stamps.